zprpic/react-posts/README.md

 ### 18 Handle errors for messed up links in code (NOT in browsers) e.g. "/posts" to /postatgaggag/

 ### 19 Refactor customhooks from 4 to 2 customHooks + services for useFetch hooks

+### 20 Refactoring code:

+- one universal useFetch hook
+- one fetchJSON helper
+- delete services
+- rework some object destructuring

+### 21 Refactoring left:

+- PostList component and Post component - submission data needs to be cleaner and cleaner and names of props should match
+- Reworking conditional rendering based on error and loading
+- Add more proptypes